 Use the left-hand pane to switch to the data entity

 "Data Entity 2".
 We will be using the Layer2 SharePoint Provider for this

 For more information about the SharePoint CSOM provider

 You can copy the below Connection String

-which contains the minimum of required properties to connect to your custom SharePoint Online list.
+which contains the minimum of required properties to integrate and connect to your custom SharePoint Online list.